Joseph Pariseau

-Mother Joseph of the Sacred Heart, S.P.
-(16 April 1823 – 19 January 1902) was a Canadian religious sister who led a group of the members of her congregation to the Pacific Northwest of the United States.
+Mother Joseph of the Sacred Heart, S.P. (born Esther Pariseau; 16 April 1823 – 19 January 1902) was a Canadian Catholic religious sister who led a group of members from her congregation to the Pacific Northwest of the United States.
 There, under her leadership, they established a network of schools and healthcare to service the American settlers in that new and remote part of the country.
+She was a member of the Sisters of Providence (Montreal).

-She was the first female architect in British Columbia.
+During her ministry, she became the first female architect in British Columbia.
 For her contributions to the development of that region, she was honored by the State of Washington as one of the two people allowed to represent it in the National Statuary Hall Collection in Washington, D.C.

 Life

 She was born Esther Pariseau in Saint-Elzéar, 3 mi from Saint-Martin, Laval, Quebec, Canada.
 In 1843, at the age of 20, she entered the convent of the newly founded Sisters of Charity of Providence (now Sisters of Providence) in Montreal.
 At that time, her father, a carriagemaker who had accompanied her, is said to have remarked to the Mother Superior, "I bring you my daughter, Esther, who wishes to dedicate herself to the religious life.
 She can read, write, figure accurately, sew, cook, spin and do all manner of housework.
 She can even do carpentering, handling a hammer and saw as well as her father.
 She can also plan for others and she succeeds in anything she undertakes.
 I assure you, Madame, that she will make a good Superior some day."
 She took the name Sister Joseph in honor of her father.

-In 1856 Augustin-Magloire Blanchet, the bishop of the new Diocese of Nesqually (now the Archdiocese of Seattle), approached the Sisters of Providence in Montreal, seeking their assistance for his diocese in the Pacific Northwest Territories of the United States.
+In 1856, Augustin-Magloire Blanchet, the bishop of the new Diocese of Nesqually (now the Archdiocese of Seattle), approached the Sisters of Providence in Montreal, seeking their assistance for his diocese in the Pacific Northwest Territories of the United States.
 Mother Joseph was chosen to lead four companions as missionaries to that region.
 Accompanied by the bishop, they spent over a month traveling from Montreal arriving on the 8 December of that year.
 They traveled to New York by train and to Panama by ship.
 They crossed the Isthmus of Panama by the Panama Canal Railway and then went to Oregon aboard the steamboat Brother Jonathon.
 They arrived only to find that the Vicar General had expected them to settle elsewhere and had not made arrangements for their housing.
 Their first days were spent sleeping in the attic of the bishop's small home.